kkoomen/qbr/README.md

 calculate a solution if you've scanned it correctly.

 You should now see a solution (or an error if you did it wrong).

+## How to scan your cube properly?

+There is a strict way of scanning in the cube.
+Qbr will detect the side automatically, but the way you rotate the cube during the time you're scanning it is crucial in order for Qbr to properly calculate a solution.
+Make sure to follow the steps below properly:

+- Start off with the `green` side facing the camera and `white` on top, `green` being away from you.
+Start by scanning in the green side at this point.
+- After you've scanned in the green side, rotate the cube 90 or -90 degrees horizontally.
+It doesn't matter if you go clockwise or counter-clockwise.
+  Continue to do this for the `green`, `blue`, `red` and `orange` sides until you are back at the green side.
+- You should now be in the same position like you started, having `green` facing the camera and `white` on top.
+Rotate the cube forward 90 degrees, resulting in `green` at the bottom and `white` facing the camera.
+Start scanning in the `white` side.
+- After you've scanned the `white` side, turn the cube back to how you started, having `green` in front again and `white` on top.
+Now rotate the cube backwards 90 degrees, resulting in `green` on top and `yellow` facing the camera.
+Now you can scan in the last side `yellow`.

+If you've done the steps above correctly, you should have a solution from Qbr.

 # Keybindings